sourcegraph/about/handbook/company/customer-first.md

 In terms of responsibilities, we frame it like this:

 * Sales is responsible for establishing, retaining, and growing our commercial relationship with customers
-* Customer Engineering (aka CE) is responsible for educating our users on how to use Sourcegraph, providing  proactive technical expertise, and overall accountable for our customers’ success, usage, and adoption of our products
+* Customer Engineering (aka CE) is responsible for educating our users on how to use Sourcegraph, providing proactive technical expertise, and is overall accountable for our customers’ success, usage, and adoption of our products
 * Effective 2021-08-01, Customer Support (aka CS) is responsible for satisfying support SLAs for customers pre-sales (1 hour) and post-sales (defined contractual [SLAs](https://about.sourcegraph.com/handbook/support#slas)) between 2am-5pm pacific Monday-Friday (this will expand to 24/5 support as the team grows over the course of FY22).
 Between now and 2021-08-01, as the CS team hires and onboards additional folks, they will adhere to a 24 hour SLA for all pre-sales issues between 9am-5pm pacific Monday-Friday.
 * Product is responsible for the overall success of the product, including prioritization of support-driven, eng-driven, and product-driven efforts
 * Engineering is responsible for giving accurate time estimates (necessary for effective prioritization) and providing enough engineering capacity to respond to interrupts (non-defect, non-feature request issues filed by CS)